With Plugins Like BuddyPress And bbPress… Now Anyone Can Build a Community Website

 BuddyPress is an official part of the WordPress family and offers a solution for running a fully-fledged social network via your WordPress site.

 The standard feature set of the software is impressive enough, but it’s easily extended via a range of free and commercial BuddyPress plugins.
-We recently put together a list of standout BuddyPress plugins here on WPMU DEV if you want to explore some options in detail.

 Taking Your Community Site to the Next Level

 The solutions we’ve covered above can all be implemented quickly and give you more than enough power under the hood to attract an initial audience.